-A must read for anyone interested in race, family, marriage, and their legal struggles!
 In 1967, the U.S. Supreme Court ruled that laws prohibiting interracial marriage were unconstitutional in Loving vs. Virginia.
-This book takes a critical approach to that case and asks how Loving has influenced the marital freedom and racial equality in America.
+Although this case promotes marital freedom and racial equality, there are still significant legal and social barriers to the free formation of intimate relationships.
+Marriage continues to be the sole measure of commitment, mixed relationships continue to be rare, and same-sex marriage is only legal in 6 out of 50 states.
+Most discussion of Loving celebrates the symbolic dismantling of marital discrimination.
+This book, however, takes a more critical approach to ask how Loving has influenced the “loving” of America.
 How far have we come since then, and what effect did the case have on individual lives?

 "synopsis" may belong to another edition of this title.